-Investment management activities are managed by BTNZ Investment Solutions (Investment Solutions).
-The responsibilities of Investment Solutions include asset allocation (benchmark and tactical), underlying investment manager selection and portfolio implementation.
+Investment management activities for the Westpac Active Series are managed by BTNZ Investment Solutions (Investment Solutions).
+The responsibilities of Investment Solutions include asset allocation (benchmark and tactical), underlying investment manager selection, portfolio management and implementation.

 Underlying investment managers are used to manage the day to day security selection decisions.
 These underlying investment managers may be us or third parties selected by us.
-Further information can be found on page 11.
+Further information can be found on page 10.